 It took the Dutch until the 99th minute to test Sergio Romero, but even then Robben’s shot from distance was arrowed straight at the Argentina goalkeeper.

-During halftime of extra-time, Mascherano – who earlier had appeared out for the count as he laid near-concussed after a head clash with Georginio Wijnaldum – rallied the troops, delivering a pep talk to the rest of the players that seemed to have even coach Alejandro Sabella transfixed.
+During half-time in extra-time, Mascherano – who earlier had appeared out for the count as he laid near-concussed after a head clash with Georginio Wijnaldum – rallied the troops, delivering a pep talk to the rest of the players that seemed to have even coach Alejandro Sabella transfixed.

 While Mascherano pulled off most of the memorable interceptions and blocks during the 120 minutes, Vlaar seemed to be in Messi’s shadow throughout, ensuring that the Barcelona genius did not enjoy a single touch in Netherlands' box.